Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Grill the skewers over High heat with the lid closed for 2 minutes.

 After 2 minutes is up, rotate the skewer to grill each side for 2 minutes.
-Watch closely, they cook fast! - Once the skewers reach an internal temperature of 135°F (a perfect medium-rare) or your desired degree of doneness*, they are safe to remove from the grill.
-Serve, and enjoy!
+Watch closely, they cook fast! - Once the skewers reach an internal temperature of 135°F (a perfect medium-rare) or your desired degree of doneness*, they are done.
+So quick and easy!

-I prefer to cook my steak kebabs to 135°F, or a perfect medium-rare, but if you would prefer them to be cooked a bit more, you can easily find your desired degree of doneness using this chart:
+I prefer to cook my steak kebabs to 135°F for a perfect medium-rare, but if you would prefer them to be cooked a bit more, you can easily find your desired degree of doneness using this chart:

 - Rare: 125°F